JensRantil/java-canary-tools/README.md

 This Java package contains utility classes to run experiments and safe rollouts of new implementations of Java interfaces:

- * `WeightedRoundRobinBuilder` allows you delegate a fraction of calls to another implementation of a shared Java interface.
+ * `WeightedRoundRobinBuilder` allows you delegate a random fraction of calls to another implementation(s) of a shared Java interface.
 Usually useful if you have a different implementation that you would like to behave in the exact same way (including, having the same side-effect).
  * `WeightedShardedBuilder` constructs a Java proxy that implements a Java interface shared between different implementations.
 The proxy delegates to downstream implementations using `Object#hashCode()` of the first method